USS Eldorado: Korean War

 With the outbreak of the Korean War in June 1950, the Eldorado was ordered to the Far East.
 The Eldorado was the flagship for Rear Admiral Lyman A. Thackrey, Commander, Amphibious Group 3, and it acted as standby for the USS Mount McKinley during the invasion of Inchon, South Korea, and coordinated and controlled the logistics operations.
 In October 1950, it sailed to Riwon to support the continued northwest advance of United Nations troops.
 Returning to Japan in November, the Eldorado was ordered again to Inchon to direct the evacuation.
 It was at Inchon again in the spring and summer of 1951, and in June hoisted the flag of Vice Admiral Ingolf N. Kiland, Commander, Amphibious Forces, Pacific Fleet.
-The Eldorado was visited by Generals Matthew B. Ridgway and Van Fleet, and the commanding generals of the British troops and Turkish Brigades during its stay at Inchon, and sent the first pictures of the s:Korean Armistice Agreement talks to the outside world.
+The Eldorado was visited by Generals Matthew B. Ridgway and Van Fleet, and the commanding generals of the British troops and Turkish Brigades during its stay at Inchon, and sent the first pictures of the Korean Armistice Agreement talks to the outside world.

 The Eldorado returned to the States and became the flagship for Rear Admiral W. E. Moore, Commander, Amphibious Group 1, in October 1952.
 It sailed for the Far East where Admiral Moore assumed command of TF 90's amphibious forces.
 During this tour, the Eldorado assisted the Japanese Government during the floods at Fukuoka, and directed Operation Big Switch, the transportation of Chinese and Korean prisoners of war from the camps at Cheju Do and Koje-do to the port of Inchon for repatriation.